Weekly study2 hours

 Teaching English: How to Plan a Great Lesson

-By learning to develop a great lesson, English language teachers give students the best opportunity to retain what they’ve learnt.
-On this course, you will look at four professional practices, share your own teaching experiences, and apply what you’ve learnt to your CPD.
+On this teaching English course, you will look at four professional practices, share your own experiences, and apply what you’ve learnt to your CPD.

 Planning lessons and courses

 - Why and how do teachers plan lessons and courses.